📐 Math CalculatorsFree · No signup

 • Always check your angle mode before computing trigonometric functions — degree mode (DEG) and radian mode (RAD) give completely different answers. sin(90) = 1 in DEG; sin(90) = 0.894 in RAD.

 • The Pythagorean identity sin^2(x) + cos^2(x) = 1 always holds — use it to verify trig results and as a shortcut in calculations.
+Make sure to verify your specific inputs, as minor variations in the data can lead to different practical conclusions over a longer time horizon.

 • Factorial overflow: 20! = 2.4 x 10^18; 69! is approximately 1.7 x 10^98, the largest factorial most calculators can display before overflow.
+Make sure to verify your specific inputs, as minor variations in the data can lead to different practical conclusions over a longer time horizon.

 • ANS key: the previous result is stored and accessible.
 Chain calculations like computing the hypotenuse: enter 3, x^2, +, 4, x^2, =, then sqrt(ANS) without retyping.